-The Chief Local Elected Official (CLEO) for the Southeast Workforce Development Board (WDB) designates the WIOA Staff as the local Fiscal Agent for the Southeast Region.
+The Chief Local Elected Official (CLEO) for the Southeast Workforce Development Board (WDB) designates the Local WDB as the Fiscal Agent for the Southeast Region.
 This designation will be determined every two years, when the CLEO By-Laws are reviewed or as CLEO determines a need.

 Designation of the fiscal agent does not relieve the CELOs of liability for the misuse of grant funds.
-The CLEOs must ensure the WIOA Staff has clearly defined roles and responsibilities.
+The CLEOs must ensure the Board Staff have clearly defined roles and responsibilities.